Peter Cushing: Star Wars

-For the film Rogue One (2016), CGI and digitally-repurposed-archive footage were used to insert Cushing's likeness from the original movie over the face of actor Guy Henry.
+For the film Rogue One (2016), computer-generated imagery (CGI) and digitally repurposed archive footage were used to insert Cushing's likeness from the original movie over the face of the English actor Guy Henry.
 Henry provided the on-set capture and voice work with the reference material augmented and mapped over his performance like a digital body-mask.
-Cushing's estate owners were heavily involved with the creation which took place more than twenty years after Cushing died.
+Cushing's estate-owners were heavily involved with the creation, which took place more than twenty years after Cushing died.
 This extensive use of CGI to "resurrect" an actor who had died many years earlier created a great deal of controversy about the ethics of using a deceased actor's likeness.
 Joyce Broughton, Cushing's former secretary, had approved recreating Cushing in the film.
-After attending the London premiere, she was reportedly "taken aback" and "dazzled" with the effect of seeing Cushing on screen again.
+After attending the London premiere, she was reportedly "taken aback" and "dazzled" with the effect of seeing him on screen again.

 Later career

-Toward the end of his career, Cushing performed in films and roles critics widely considered below his talent.
-Director John Carpenter approached him to appear in the horror film Halloween (1978) as Samuel Loomis, the psychiatrist of murderer Michael Myers, but Cushing turned down the role.
+Towards the end of his career, Cushing performed in films and roles critics widely considered below his talent.
+The American filmmaker John Carpenter approached him to appear in the horror film Halloween (1978) as Samuel Loomis, the psychiatrist of the murderer Michael Myers, but Cushing turned down the role.
 It was also turned down by Christopher Lee, and eventually went to Donald Pleasence, another of Cushing's former co-stars.
-Cushing appeared alongside his old co-stars Christopher Lee and Vincent Price in House of the Long Shadows (1983), a horror-parody film featuring Desi Arnaz, Jr. as an author trying to write a gothic novel in a deserted Welsh mansion.
+Cushing appeared alongside his old co-stars Lee and Vincent Price in House of the Long Shadows (1983), a horror-parody film featuring Desi Arnaz Jr. as an author trying to write a gothic novel in a deserted Welsh mansion.

-Cushing appeared in the television film The Masks of Death (1984), marking both the last time he played detective Sherlock Holmes and the final performance for which he received top billing.
-He appeared alongside actor John Mills as Watson, and the two were noted by critics for their strong chemistry and camaraderie.
-As both actors were in their seventies, screenwriter N.J.
-Crisp and executive producer Kevin Francis both in turn sought to portray them as two old-fashioned men in a rapidly changing world.
-Cushing's biographer Tony Earnshaw said Cushing's performance in The Masks of Death was arguably the actor's best interpretation of the role, calling it "the culmination of a life-time as a Holmes fan, and more than a quarter of a century of preparation to play the most complex of characters".
+Cushing appeared in the television film The Masks of Death (1984), marking both the last time he played Sherlock Holmes and the final performance for which he received top billing.
+He appeared alongside the British actor John Mills as Dr. Watson, and the two were noted by critics for their strong chemistry and camaraderie.
+As both actors were in their seventies, the screenwriter N.J.
+Crisp and the executive producer Kevin Francis both in turn sought to portray them as two old-fashioned men in a rapidly changing world.
+Cushing's biographer Tony Earnshaw said Cushing's performance in The Masks of Death was arguably his best interpretation of the role, calling it "the culmination of a life-time as a Holmes fan, and more than a quarter of a century of preparation to play the most complex of characters".
 The final notable roles of Cushing's career were in the comedy Top Secret!
 (1984), the fantasy film Sword of the Valiant (also 1984) and the adventure film Biggles: Adventures in Time (1986).
-In 1986, he appeared on the British television show Jim'll Fix It, hosted by Jimmy Savile, in which it was arranged for the wishes of guests to be granted.
-Cushing wished for a strain of rose to be named after his wife, and it was arranged for the Helen Cushing Rose to be grown at the Wheatcroft Rose Garden in Edwalton, Nottinghamshire.
+In 1986 he appeared on the British television show Jim'll Fix It, hosted by Jimmy Savile, in which it was arranged for the wishes of guests to be granted.
+Cushing wished for a strain of rose to be named after his late wife, and it was arranged for the Helen Cushing Rose to be grown at the Wheatcroft Rose Garden in Edwalton, Nottinghamshire.